FN-FAL113/cs2-server-picker/README.md

   ![GitHub release (with filter)](https://img.shields.io/github/v/release/FN-FAL113/cs2-server-picker)
   ![GitHub Repo stars](https://img.shields.io/github/stars/FN-FAL113/cs2-server-picker)

 </div>

-A lightweight server picker for cs2.
+A lightweight server picker for CS2.
 Previously developed for CS:GO but is now for CS2!
 All regions available are included for freedom of selection.
-Still showing passion for this game since I started playing way back 2013 despite now that my laptop cannot handle the game anymore with the new visuals upgrades 😃.
+Still showing passion for this game since I started playing way back in 2013 despite the fact that my laptop cannot handle the game anymore with the new visual upgrades 😃.

 ## Download
 ### [Releases](https://github.com/FN-FAL113/csgo-server-picker/releases)